katemxing/Job-Scam-Detector/README.md

-# Job-Scam-Detector
+# Jobopia, the best Job-Scam-Detector
-A Job Scam Detector

-This Job Scam Detector designed by Jobopia aims at distinguish real job recruitment posts from job scams.
+## This Job Scam Detector designed by Jobopia aims at distinguish real job recruitment posts from job scams.
 Here below are the details:

-scam_finder.joblib: Machine learning model for classification
+**scam_finder.joblib**: Machine learning model for classification

-home.html: main html file to collect messages
+**home.html**: main html file to collect messages